 On special occasions, such as solemnities and feast days, a white cape with a deep red interior lining and cross on the left shoulder will be used.

-In ordinary circumstances, those who wear the beige colored tunic use a similarly colored cape.
+In ordinary circumstances, those who wear the beige coloured tunic use a similarly coloured cape.
 On the other hand, clerics and laymen use a deep blue cape over their respective brown and white tunics, while the women use light purple cape.

 Besides this dress, there are three other types of uniforms:

 - Student uniform: consisting of a white dress shirt, navy blue pants and a red jacket, together with black dress shoes, is used by day students enrolled in schools operated by Heralds of the Gospel, but who do not yet live in community and, consequently, do not use the habit;